 No one should have to recover from a devastating car accident on their own, especially if the accident was caused by the negligence of another.
 Unfortunately, many people in Memphis are seriously injured in car accidents every year.
 If you have been injured and the accident wasn’t your fault, you should speak with a Memphis auto accident lawyer as soon as you can.

 Personal Injury Protection, often referred to simply as PIP, is a form of no-fault auto insurance.
 Many no-fault states throughout the country offer motorists PIP insurance, which compensates them for their medical bills, a portion of their lost wages, and more due to injuries sustained in an accident, regardless of who caused the accident.
 That said, Tennessee is considered an at-fault state and does not offer drivers PIP insurance.
 Instead, you can purchase MedPay, which will cover a portion of your medical bills, but not your lost wages and other damages.
-For this reason, if you’re injured in an accident, it is critical you hire a competent attorney who can fight for the full compensation to which you are entitled.
+For this reason, if you’re injured in an accident, it is critical that you hire a competent attorney who can fight for the full compensation to which you are entitled.

 Often, car accidents are jarring and can leave a person seriously injured, in shock, or both.
 However, if at all possible, after a car accident, it is always best to document the facts surrounding the incident.
 Doing so can help assign liability.
 If you can, you should take the following steps after sustaining an injury in a car accident: